 The biggest joy of shopping in a factory outlet store is to find a bargain item marked slightly imperfect and upon inspecting it. you cannot find the flaw or imperfection.
 Maybe the inspector made a mistake.
 Maybe it's really perfect.
 Wouldn't it be nice if we were perfect?
 Maybe those who inspect us and deem us to be flawed have made a big mistake.
 What a bargain.

 Today many people strive for perfection on the outside that will never be achieved.
 Many seem to forget about perfecting the inside which is what matters most.
 God looks on the heart.

 I began writing about these flaws and imperfections on Tuesday.
-I felt on the inside I was striving toward the ultimate goal, to be Christlike, which is what I belive we are all called to be.
+I felt on the inside I was striving toward the ultimate goal, to be Christlike, which is what I believe we are all called to be.
 I know I will never be perfect here, but we do have a high standard to mold our lives after, Jesus.
-I thought as long as I was half way satisfied with the inside, it didn't matter if I wasn't too pleased with the outside.
+I thought as long as I was halfway satisfied with the inside, it didn't matter if I wasn't too pleased with the outside.

 As I looked in my sun visor mirror before going in a store Thursday morning, I said, 'Yuck" and slammed the mirror shut.
 There is no one certain feature I dislike really.
 My whole face to me seems to be lacking in everything I think it should be.

 I went in and gathered my few items and stood in the check out line.
 I allowed one man to cut line, I didn't realize why at the time.
 After the gentleman checked out a lady pushed her shopping cart up in the line behind me.
 The lady had only half of a face, literally One side had no eye, not even an eye socket.
 There was only flesh hanging.
 The other side of her face appeared to be perfect.